YouriBrosky/AngularTraining/_assignments/markdown/README.md

     npm start
     ```

-4. Run the command below in a new command window to open the assignments and have clickable urls.
+4. Run the command below in a new command window to open the assignments and have click-able urls.
   ```javascript
    npm run assignments:run
    ```